SW-g16/sw/documentation/final-report.md

 ### Linked Data Star

-The project produces an endpoint containing previously non-existent triples running on localhost, and is able to access them with queries from anywhere on the computer, as well as providing an interface that involves dereferencing URIs.
+The project produces an endpoint containing previously non-existent triples from both Govtrack and Parltrack, which map to DBpedia and complement/complete existing resources.
+The added information is mostly in the form of Properties of politicians and their parties.
-The data is in principle publishable, but work on security and further refinement of the ontology would come first.
+Overall, the data is in principle publishable, but work on security and further refinement of the ontology would come first.

 ### Linked Data Producer

-Existing external vocabularies is used with a custom vocabulary in order to construct new semantic data from non-semantic data.
+Existing external vocabularies are used with a custom vocabulary in order to construct new semantic data from non-semantic data.

-### Owl Wizzard
+### Owl Wizard

-While there is some interference, it does not fit the 'wizard' requirement.
+While there is some inference, it does not fit the 'wizard' requirement.

 ### Interaction Guru
 Users have the ability view data filtered through both our custom data views and LD'Rs default generic views.